-- 1. What did you enjoy the most about making the product? - 2.
-What challenges did you have when making the product?
+1. What did you enjoy the most about making the product?

+2. What challenges did you have when making the product?
 Would you do anything differently the next time?
-If so, what? - 3.
-What is the suggested retail price of the product?
-How did you decide on the price? - 4.
-Market analysis of the community data gathered through a survey of potential customers.
-Use the three questions on page 3.3 and survey at least 10 people in your community about your product. - 5.
-How much would you earn per hour?
-Show how you determined this figure. - 6.
-What is unique about this product?
+If so, what?

+3. What is the suggested retail price of the product?
+How did you decide on the price?

+4. Market analysis of the community - data gathered through a survey of potential customers.
+Survey at least 10 people in your community about your product.

+5. How much would you earn per hour?
+Show how you determined this figure.

+6. What is unique about this product?